 or Email our Staff

-Staff are looking to provide an engaging, hands-on presentation to 3rd through 6th grade students in Genesee County about the importance of reducing, reusing, and recycling!
+Staff are looking to provide an engaging, hands-on presentation to students in Genesee County about the importance of reducing, reusing, and recycling!
 If you are interested in having this fun activity at your school, please fill out this survey here or contact our staff at (810) 762-7744.

 - If all morning newspapers in the U.S. were recycled for one day, approximately 41,000 trees would be saved and 6 million tons of waste would never end up in the landfill.